 07. Try dropshipping

-08. Advertise on your website
+08. Rent ad space on your website

 Static ads are images that contain permanent content.
 They only need to be assembled once and require no maintenance, for example a banner.

 Animated ads are created as Gifs, HTML 5 banners or short videos and typically run between 5-10 seconds.
 They can be effective in getting the message across faster than the other types of ads.

 Native ads resemble the content around it and are optimized to match the platform upon which they appear.
 They usually take the form of articles, videos and infographics.